Startup Expenses for Home Daycare

 I suggest checking out VistaPrint for those products, they have a lot of good deals that will save you money on these expenses.
 Click here to go to their website.

 There may be other things required for start-up, but these are the items required for my area or suggested by other providers in other areas, so the list of expenses is pretty comprehensive.
-It’s not inexpensive or easy to start up a daycare in your home, but if it’s the job for you, it’s the toughest job you’ll ever love!
+The start up expenses for home daycare aren’t cheap, but if it’s the job for you, it’s the toughest job you’ll ever love!
 For those who are born to do it, it’s amazing, for those who aren’t, it’s miserable.

 I could not love any job more than I love family childcare.
 It’s so satisfying to know I am changing the future and affecting lives.